George Godber: Career

 After completing his clinical training, Godber was employed in a variety of junior posts that gave him an insight into the state of the nation's health.
 At a casualty ward in a municipal hospital in London's Docklands, he found that many of his patients were people with serious diseases who were too poor to go to their GP and too proud to ask for a free service, convincing him that a state-funded health service based on need was required.

-Limited by the lack of medical specialties afforded to him with the loss of his eye, and due to his aversion of taking fees from patients, he decided to specialise in public health medicine and attended the London School of Hygiene and Tropical Medicine, earning a diploma in public health in 1936.
+Limited by the lack of medical specialties afforded to him with the loss of his eye and due to his aversion to taking fees from patients, he decided to specialise in public health medicine and attended the London School of Hygiene and Tropical Medicine, earning a diploma in public health in 1936.

-In 1937, Godber became a county medical officer in Surrey where he worked on communicable diseases.
-In 1939 he joined the Ministry of Health as a medical officer.
-During World War II he worked in Birmingham administering the wartime Emergency Medical Services.
+In 1937, Godber became a county medical officer in Surrey, where he worked on communicable diseases.
+In 1939, he joined the Ministry of Health as a medical officer.
+During World War II, he worked in Birmingham administering the wartime Emergency Medical Services.

 Godber served as Deputy Chief Medical Officer from 1950 to 1960.
-He was instrumental is persuading the Royal College of Physicians to form a committee on smoking and lung cancer in 1958.
-Their report Smoking and Health, published in 1962, was important in bringing the link to the attention of the public.
+He was instrumental in persuading the Royal College of Physicians to form a committee on smoking and lung cancer in 1958.
+Their report Smoking and Health, published in 1962, was influential in bringing the link to the attention of the public.

 Godber was awarded an honorary doctorate of science from the University of Bath in 1979.
 He was appointed CB in 1958, KCB in 1962 and GCB in 1971.
-Godber celebrated his 100th birthday in August 2008 and died on 7 February 2009.
+He died on 7 February 2009, aged 100.

+Family

+A number of Godber's siblings distinguished themselves in later life: